ahmedashfaq850/image-background-remover-app-using-python-and-streamlit/README.md

 The application will open in your default web browser at http://localhost:8501.

+## Deployment

+To deploy this application on Streamlit Cloud or other platforms:

+1. Make sure both `requirements.txt` and `packages.txt` are in your repository
+2. The `requirements.txt` file contains all Python dependencies
+3. The `packages.txt` file contains system dependencies needed by OpenCV and rembg
+4. For Streamlit Cloud:
+   - Connect your GitHub repository
+   - Select the `bg_remover.py` as the main file
+   - Deploy the app

+If you encounter any dependency errors during deployment, check the logs for specific missing packages.

 ## How It Works

 This application uses the [rembg](https://github.com/danielgatis/rembg) library, which is built on deep learning models specialized in image segmentation.
 The process includes: